DDA Disabled Access Door Systems

 For further advice regarding the DDA you may wish to visit:

-All our automatic door solutions are fitted with relevant signage and considerations include wheelchair access, door widths, clear vision panels, door entry equipment position and height; all with relevant dda door handles and dda ironmongery.
+All our automatic door solutions are fitted with relevant signage and considerations include wheelchair access, door widths, clear vision panels, door entry equipment position and height; all with relevant DDA approved door handles and ironmongery.

 What are Disabled Access Door Systems?

-The DDA, which is the Disability Discrimination Act was put into place to ensure that people with disabilities can gain easy access to any public premises.
-In essence, entrances should not discriminate against people who have mobility difficulties.
+The Disability Discrimination Act (DDA) was introduced to ensure that anyone with a disability can gain easy access to any public premises.
 DDA doors are an automatic door set-up which can be a sliding door or a swinging door.
 Any door can be converted into a DDA compliant system by adding access points such as a push pad entry.

 Who has to have DDA compliant entrances?

-Some people or organisations like employers, shops, local authorities and schools must take positive steps to remove the barriers faced because of a disability.
-This is to ensure everyone receives the same services, as far as this is possible, regardless of your disability.
-The Equality Act 2010 says changes or adjustments should be made to ensure anyone can access the following, even with a disability:
+Some people or organisations like employers, shops, local authorities and schools must take positive steps to remove the barriers faced by anyone who has a disability.
+This is to ensure everyone receives the same services, as far as this is possible, regardless of ability.
+The Equality Act 2010 says changes or adjustments should be made to ensure anyone can access the following:

 - goods and services like shops, banks, cinemas, hospitals, council offices, leisure centres